ShockSlayer/ccdocs/docs/changelogs/2_4_0_Changelog.md

  - Added Union Cave B3F (new area!)

  - Added 6 new species prizes to a new prize vendor in the Underground Arena
-	 * These are SRable and have the same boosted shiny chance as the other giftmons
+	 * These can be soft-reset and have the same boosted shiny chance as the other giftmons

  - Added a bonus puzzle to the Entei Chamber.